-- Orienting New Staff New Partners Behavioral Health staff members participate in a centralized, uniform orientation.
+- Orienting New Staff New Behavioral Health staff members participate in a centralized, uniform orientation.
 Sessions are tailored to new support specialists, recovery coaches, resource specialists, psychiatric consultants, and licensed social workers.

 - Training and Education Staff are trained through both in-person workshops and distance learning.
 These include workshops specific to Collaborative Care’s IMPACT model and a series dedicated to substance use disorders.
 An annual Behavioral Health Integration Symposium, featuring a full day of guest speakers and thematic discussion groups, is another significant learning event.
 Each symposium is devoted to a broad topic of key interest to the field.
 Over the last three years, symposia offered audiences in-depth explorations of Collaborative Care, substance use disorders, and the aging brain.
 In addition, providers are routinely trained to prescribe buprenorphine for treating substance use disorder and secure the required waiver to prescribe.

-- Learning Collaborative Regularly scheduled learning collaboratives are hosted throughout the year for Partners behavioral health service staff such as support specialists, social workers, resource specialists and recovery coaches.
+- Learning Collaborative Regularly scheduled learning collaboratives are hosted throughout the year for behavioral health service staff such as support specialists, social workers, resource specialists and recovery coaches.
 These half-day events combine presentations with interactive learning experiences.

 Extension for Community Healthcare Outcomes (ECHO) is a telementoring program where experts on addiction advise primary care providers seeking help on how to manage their patients using substances.
 This is a group learning forum.